On the stable hom relation and stable degenerations of Cohen-Macaulay modules: Introduction

 \section{Introduction}

-The concept of degenerations of modules introduced in representation theory for studying the structure of the module variety over a finite dimensional algebra \cite{B96, R86, Y02, Y04, Z98, Z99, Z00}.
-Classically Bongartz \cite{B96} investigated the degeneration problem of modules over an artinian algebra in relation with the Auslander-Reiten quiver.
-In \cite{Z99}, Zwara gave a complete description of degenerations of modules over representation finite algebras by using some order relations for modules known as the hom order, the degeneration order and the extension order.
-Now a theory of degenerations is considered for not only module categories, but derived categories \cite{JSZ05} or stable categories \cite{Y11}, more generally, triangulated categories \cite{SZ14}.

-Let $R$ be a commutative Gorenstein local $k$-algebra which is not necessary finite dimensional.
-Yoshino \cite{Y11} introduced a notion of the stable analogue of degenerations of (maximal) Cohen-Macaulay $R$-module in the stable category $\SCMR$.
-The notion of the stable degenerations is closely related to the ordinary degenerations.
-In fact, the author \cite{HY13} give a complete description of degenerations of Cohen-Macaulay modules over a ring of even dimensional simple singularity of type ($A_n$) by using the description of stable degenerations over it.
-Hence it is also important for the study of degeneration problem to investigate the description of stable degenerations.

-The purpose of this paper is to describe stable degenerations of Cohen-Macaulay modules over simple singularities of type ($A_n $).
+In ring theory, the hom relation is a basic relation for finitely generated modules over finite dimensional algebras \cite{A82, AR85, R86, Z99, Y02, JSZ05}.
+Let $k$ be a field and $R$ a $k$-algebra.
+The relation is defined by a dimension of a hom-set between finitely generated modules as a $k$-module, that is, we define the relation $M \leq _{hom} N$ by a relation $\dim _k \Hom _R (X, M) \leq \dim _k \Hom_R (X, N)$ for each finitely generated modules $X$.
+Auslander-Reiten \cite{AR85} use the relation to investigate when indecomposable modules are determined by the composition factors.
+In \cite{Z99}, Zwara gave a characterization of degenerations of modules over representation finite algebras in relation with the hom relation.
+We remark that the hom relation is not always a partial order.
+It has been studied by many authors \cite{A82, AR85, B89, Y02} when the relation is actually a partial order.

-First we compare Auslander-Reiten theory on $\CMR$ with that on $\SCMR$.
+In the paper, we investigate the hom relation on a stable category of Cohen-Macaulay modules $\SCMR$ over (not necessary Artinian) Gorenstein $k$-algebra.
+First we compare the Auslander-Reiten theory on $\CMR$ with that on $\SCMR$.
 We look into the relation between AR sequences and AR triangles of Cohen-Macaulay modules (Proposition \ref{AR triangle}).
-And we consider an order relation on $\SCMR$ which is the stable analogue of the hom order (Definition \ref{dfn of hom order}).
-We shall show that it is actually a partial order if a ring is of finite representation type with certain assumptions.
+We consider a relation on $\SCMR$ which is the stable analogue of the hom relation (Definition \ref{dfn of hom order}) and shall show that it is actually a partial order if the algebra is of finite representation type with certain assumptions (Theorem \ref{cd}).
+In Section \ref{stable degenerations of Cohen-Macaulay modules}, we attempt to characterize the stable degenerations of Cohen-Macaulay modules by using the stable hom relation.
+The concept of stable degenerations of Cohen-Macaulay modules was introduced by Yoshino \cite{Y11}.
+It is closely related to ordinary degenerations of modules \cite{HY13, SZ14}.
+We shall show that the stable degenerations over several simple singularities can be controlled by the stable hom relation (Theorem \ref{Main Theorem}).
+To show this, we use the stable analogue of the argument over finite dimensional algebras in \cite{Z99}.
+As a conclusion, we give the description of stable degenerations of Cohen-Macaulay modules over simple singularities of type ($A_n $) (Theorem \ref{simple singularity}).